-We request the SEC to provide particularized assurance that it is reviewing some quantity of records with an eye toward production on some estimated schedule, so as to establish some reasonable belief that it is processing our request.
+We request the Office to provide particularized assurance that it is reviewing some quantity of records with an eye toward production on some estimated schedule, so as to establish some reasonable belief that it is processing our request.
 5 U.S.C.A. § 552(a)(6)(A)(i); see also CREW v.
 FEC.
-The SEC must at least inform us of the scope of potentially responsive records - which should be de minimis - including the scope of the records it plans to produce and the scope of documents that it plans to withhold under any FOIA exemptions; FOIA specifically requires the SEC to immediately notify GAO with a particularized and substantive determination, and of its determination and its reasoning, as well as GAO's right to appeal; further, FOIA's unusual circumstances safety valve to extend time to make a determination, and its exceptional circumstances safety valve providing additional time for a diligent Commission to complete its review of records, indicate that responsive documents must be collected, examined, and reviewed in order to constitute a determination.
+The Office must at least inform us of the scope of potentially responsive records, including the scope of the records it plans to produce and the scope of documents that it plans to withhold under any FOIA exemptions; FOIA specifically requires the Office to immediately notify GAO with a particularized and substantive determination, and of its determination and its reasoning, as well as GAO's right to appeal; further, FOIA's unusual circumstances safety valve to extend time to make a determination, and its exceptional circumstances safety valve providing additional time for a diligent Office to complete its review of records, indicate that responsive documents must be collected, examined, and reviewed in order to constitute a determination.
 See Citizens for Responsible Ethics in Washington v.
 Federal Election Commission, 711 F.3d 180, 186 (D.C.
 Cir.
 2013).
 See also, Muttitt v.
 U.S. Central Command, 813 F. Supp.
 2d 221; 2011 U.S. Dist.
-LEXIS 110396 at \14 (D.D.C.
+LEXIS 110396 at 14 (D.D.C.
 Sept.
 28, 2011)(addressing "the statutory requirement that [agencies] provide estimated dates of completion").

-We request that the SEC furnishes records to my attention as soon as they are identified, preferably electronically, but as needed then to my attention, at the address below.
-We inform the SEC of our intention to protect our appellate rights on this matter at the earliest date should the SEC not comply with FOIA per, e.g., CREW v.
+There should be no need to make a rolling production of records, given the specificity of the request and implausibility of a large number of responsive records.
+I request the Office furnish records to my attention as soon as they are identified, preferably electronically, but as needed then to my attention, at the address below.
+We inform the Office of our intention to protect our appellate rights on this matter at the earliest date should the Office not comply with FOIA per, e.g., CREW v.
 Fed.
 Election Comm'n, 711 F.3d 180 (D.C.
 Cir.
 2013).